Email: ContinuingEducation@nait.ca

 No. If you followed IRCC’s instructions to transfer your DLI in your IRCC account prior to November 8, 2024, you do not need a new study permit.
 Similarly, if you followed the instructions provided by IRCC and transferred your DLI using IRCC’s webform between November 1-15, 2024, you do not need to apply for a new study permit.

 Yes.
 The new regulation applies as of November 8, 2024.
-If you changed institutions prior to that date, you can continue studying.
+If you changed institutions prior to that date, no further action is necessary, and you can continue studying as long as your current study permit is valid.